Beriaamelike/sorting-linked-list/README.md

 There is a singly linked list of a structure containing name and gender information as in mixed order as both gender and name.
-Complete the given program to arrange the linked list in Figure 1 so that women names (in ascending alphabetical order) are contained first, then men names (in descending alphabetical order) are contained
+Complete the given program to arrange the linked list so that women names (in ascending alphabetical order) are contained first, then men names (in descending alphabetical order) are contained